arenaxr/arena-docs/content/schemas/message/animation.md

 =========

 Animate and tween values.

-More properties at <a href='https://aframe.io/docs/1.5.0/components/animation.html'>https://aframe.io/docs/1.5.0/components/animation.html</a>
+More properties at <a href='https://aframe.io/docs/1.5.0/components/animation.html'>A-Frame Animation</a> component.
+Easing properties are detailed at <a href='https://easings.net'>easings.net</a>.

 Animation Attributes
 ---------------------